 Commission staff carries out the day-to-day work involved in human rights promotion, education, and the resolution of discrimination complaints.

 Jessica joined the Commission in January 2015.
-She was appointed to the Federal Judicial Advisory Committee for Yukon in 2017, and is currently on the executive of the Yukon Branch of the Canadian Bar Association.
-Jessica is a former Federal Prosecutor with the Nunavut Regional Office of the Public Prosecution Service of Canada, as has served as an adjudicator with the Nunavut Human Rights Tribunal.
-She has also worked for Maliiganik Tukisiiniakvik Legal Aid and the Department of Justice in Nunavut and appeared as counsel before the Nunavut Mental Health Review Board.
-In 2014, Jessica served as an international election observer in Ukraine for the Organization for Security and Cooperation in Europe (OSCE) Office of Democratic Institutions and Human Rights.
-In 2002, she held a judicial clerkship with the UN International Criminal Tribunal for Rwanda.
+She was formerly a Crown Prosecutor with the Nunavut Regional Office of the Public Prosecution Service of Canada, and also served as an adjudicator with the Nunavut Human Rights Tribunal.
+Jessica has also served as a member of the federal Judicial Advisory Committee for Yukon, as an international election observer in Ukraine for the Organization for Security and Cooperation in Europe (OSCE) Office of Democratic Institutions and Human Rights.
+She is currently a national advisory board member for the Canadian Bar Association’s CBA-SIRD international initiatives partnership project on gender-based human rights impacts of the extractive industry in East Africa.
 Jessica holds an LL.B.
-(UVic), an M.A. in Human Security and Peacebuilding (Royal Roads University), a LL.M. in Constitutional Law (Osgoode), and recently completed a Graduate Diploma in Justice System Administration (York University).
-Jessica is fluent in French and Spanish, and is an Inuktitut learner.
+(UVic), an M.A. in Human Security and Peacebuilding (Royal Roads University), a LL.M. in Constitutional Law (Osgoode), a graduate certificate in Justice System Administration (York University), and an intensive certificate in international human rights with the Norwegian Centre for Human Rights (University of Oslo).
+Jessica is fluent in French and Spanish.